H6WU6R/DSA3101-Group-4/README.md

   An executive dashboard is provided to track the performance of customer segmentation and marketing campaigns, based on our chosen set of features.

 - **User Interface for Individual Customer Analysis**
   An interface for users to analyze individual customer profiles, including personalized recommendations and behavioral insights.

+- **Integration with Google AI API**
+  The web application leverages Google AI API to enhance its capabilities, including:
+  - **Natural Language Processing (NLP)**: Used for analyzing customer profile and extracting insights.
+  - **Prediction Models**: Used to improve segmentation accuracy and provide real-time recommendations.

+This integration allows the application to deliver more accurate and intelligent insights, improving the overall user experience.

 ### 3.2 Docker Instructions